rgcgithub/regenie/docs/docs/install.md

 from a Linux terminal.
 You can download pre-compiled REGENIE binaries from the [Github repository](https://github.com/rgcgithub/regenie/releases) (note that you will need to install the `libgomp1` library).

+Note: from your Windows command prompt, you can run REGENIE using `wsl regenie`.